Festival au Désert: Manny Ansar

-Mohamed Aly "Manny" Ansar is a Tuareg man, whose family were nomads.
+Festival founder Mohamed Aly "Manny" Ansar is a Tuareg man, whose family were nomads.
 He gained a master's degree in international public law, and worked for many years in humanitarian projects before following his passion, music.
 In 1993 he took on the job of managing the Tuareg band Tinariwen, soon afterwards arranging recording sessions at ORTM, the Malian national broadcaster, which produced Tinariwen's second album.

 In July 2013 he spoke at the World Justice Forum IV, held by the World Justice Project at The Hague, Netherlands.